opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

 ### Configuration via netcfg

-The JSON file in [mininet/netcfg-sr.json][netcfg-sr.json] includes the necessary configuration for the Trellis apps to provide the forwarding for the topology described above.
+The JSON file in [mininet/netcfg-sr.json][netcfg-sr.json] includes the necessary configuration for ONOS and the Trellis apps to program switches to forward traffic between hosts of the topology described above.

 **NOTE**: this is a similar but different file then the one used in previous exercises.
 Notice the `-sr` suffix, where `sr` stands for `segmentrouting`, as